Northumbrian smallpipes: Playing style

 The traditional style of playing on the instrument is to play each note slightly staccato.
 Each note is only sounded by lifting one finger or operating one key.
 The aim is to play each note as full length as possible, but still separate from the next – 'The notes should come out like peas'.
 The chanter is closed, and thus briefly silent, between any two notes, and there is an audible transient 'pop' at the beginning and end of a note.

 For decoration, it is common to play short grace notes preceding a melody note.
 Some pipers allow themselves to play these open-fingered rather than staccato, and Billy Pigg was able to get great expressive effects in this way – 'You should be able to hear the bairns crying'.
 But 'choyting' (the complex open-fingered gracing after the manner of Highland piping) is generally frowned on, and Tom Clough made a point of avoiding open-fingered ornament altogether, considering open-fingering 'a grievous error'.
 Several pipers play in highly close-fingered styles, Chris Ormston and Adrian Schofield among them; even among those such as Kathryn Tickell who use open fingering for expression, the close-fingered technique is the basis of their playing.

-Recordings

-There are a substantial number of recordings of the smallpipes currently available, covering the whole range of archive, commercial and non-commercially presented music.
-Re-issues of historically significant recordings of the pipes from the 20th century include: